yorku-ease/DataMigrationBenchmarkingTool/README.md

 ## Physical Requirements
 - Source Server : 1 machine containing the files to be transferred.
-- Remote Server : 1 machine where the files are going to be migrated.
+- Target Server : 1 machine where the files are going to be migrated.
 - Kafka Cluster : 1 machine to deploy the Kafka cluster to save all logs.

 ## Prerequisites
 - Source server : Docker Compose must be installed on the machine.
-- Remote server : SSH must be enabled on the machine.
+- Target server : SSH must be enabled on the machine.
 - Kafka Cluster : Docker Compose & Python must be installed on the machine.